 Thankfully getting the jpa example to work is much easier than the jee5 example.
 This is the Hotel Booking example implemented in Seam POJOs and using Hibernate JPA with JPA transactions.
-It does not require EJB3 support to run.
+It does not use EJB3.

 The example already has a breakout of configurations and build scripts for many of the common containers including Websphere.